Created in partnership with Mummy's Star

 When you have surgery for cancer during pregnancy

 Most operations are safe during pregnancy.
-The surgery you have will depend on the type of cancer you have.
-Some operations are done under local anaesthetic.
+But it depends on what type of surgery you need and how many weeks pregnant you are.
+Some operations use a local anaesthetic.
 Others may use a general anaesthetic.
-Depending on the type of operation you need, you may have a regional anaesthetic (such as an epidural), which numbs an area of the body.
+A regional anaesthetic, such as an epidural, numbs an area of the body.
 You may have this instead of a general anaesthetic.

-Your obstetrician and an anaesthetist will talk to you about the operation.
-They will explain the checks they will do on you and the baby during surgery.
+Your obstetrician and an anaesthetist will talk with you about the operation.
+They will explain how they check on you and the baby during surgery.
 Your obstetrician may want to check the baby’s heart rate before and after surgery.

 Possible complications

 The risks and complications depend on the type of surgery you are having.
-Your surgeon will explain these to you.
+Your surgeon will talk to you about them.

-Surgery to your tummy area (abdomen) or your pelvis may have a higher risk of complications.
+Surgery to your abdomen (tummy area) or your pelvis may have more risk of complications.
 This is because the area is so close to the womb and baby.
-There is more risk if you are further than 25 weeks pregnant.
+There is more risk if you are more than 25 weeks pregnant.

-If you need this type of surgery, you and the baby will be checked very closely during surgery.
-If you are later in your pregnancy, the obstetrician may be there to provide expert help if there are any problems with the baby.
+If you need this type of surgery, you and the baby will be checked very closely during the operation.
+If you are later in your pregnancy, the obstetrician may be there.
+This is to make sure there is expert help available if there are any problems with the baby during surgery.

 Blood clots